Algorithmic Shadow Spectroscopy: Introduction

-A significant advantage of our approach is that it is extremely robust to shot noise (using a finite budget of circuit repetitions) as illustrated in \cref{fig:fig1}.
+We tested our technique experimentally and numerically in a broad range of applications and in various model systems of up to 100 qubits, finding it very easy to use in practice and provides a promising alternative for computing excitation energies.
+We also confirm that the present approach is robust to gate errors due to our effective reconstruction of a large number of observables from randomised measurements, and that positions of the ideal spectral peaks are not altered by incoherent errors; indeed, artefacts in the spectrum introduced by gate errors can even decrease as we increase the system size.
+Our approach is also amiable to a new type of quantum error mitigation technique~\cite{PhysRevA.99.012334} that mitigates algorithmic errors incurred during the approximate time-evolution.
+Another significant advantage is its robustness to finite circuit repetitions (shot noise) as illustrated in \cref{fig:fig1}.
 In nearly all examples explored, only a few dozen measurements of the state were needed to resolve dominant peaks in the spectrum, whereas figures well beyond $10^6$ shots are common for VQE.
-Specifically, we show that estimating and analysing $\nobs$ signals only requires $\log \nobs$ shots and a linear classical post-processing time; Having access to a large $\nobs$, however, allows us to efficiently find `useful observables', to improve spectral signal-to-noise ratio and to suppress the effect of gate noise.
+Specifically, we show that estimating and analysing $\nobs$ signals only requires $\log \nobs$ shots and a linear classical post-processing time; having access to a large $\nobs$, however, allows us to efficiently find `useful observables', to improve spectral signal-to-noise ratio, and to suppress the effect of gate noise.
 In particular, post-processing $\nobs = 10^8$ observables can be performed in less than an hour with HPC resources and results in an improvement of the spectral intensity of $\propto 10^{4}$.
+Finally, our conclusions on the method's robustness against gate errors and shot noise are reinforced by the experimental demonstration of a shadow spectrum measured on freely-accessible noisy IBM quantum computers -- finding excellent agreement between numerical simulation and actual hardware results without using any advanced error mitigation techniques.

 The structure of this work is as follows.
 We first introduce the core ideas, and then discuss technical implementations in \cref{sec:shadow_spec}.
 We then illustrate the utility of our approach on a broad set of examples in \cref{sec:application}.
-We finally discuss related questions in \cref{sec:discussion} and then conclude in \cref{sec:conclusion}.
-We deferred a detailed discussion of related techniques known in the literature to \cref{app:lit}
+We finally discuss related questions in \cref{sec:discussion} and conclude in \cref{sec:conclusion}.
+While the method is robust and versatile, we discuss in detail its main limitations in \cref{app:limitations}.
+We also report related techniques known in the literature in \cref{app:lit}.